sohandillikar/sta141b-project/README.md

 We calculated the driving distance in miles and minutes between each apartment complex and grocery store in `grocery_distance.py`, similar to `ucd_distance.py`.
 This time we used batching to limit the number of API calls and improve performance.

+#### Step 7: Calculating distance from bus stops

+We calculated the walking distance in miles and minutes between each apartment complex and bus stop in `bus_distance.py`, similar to `grocery_distance.py`.
+This time we used a different batching technique to avoid hitting the API call limits.

 ### Grocery Stores

 #### Step 1: Getting a list of all grocery stores in Davis